In JUST Lincolnshire’s last blog I highlighted barriers to an effective and meaningful partnership. These were:-

 - Power Dynamic

 It may be useful to look at some of what contributes to healthy and productive partnership:-

 Do we as partners share similar values?
-Are we person centered?
+Are we person-centred?
 Not too hung up on process or statistics?

 Communication is vital in avoiding misunderstanding.
 Here at JUST Lincolnshire we ‘Dare to Share’as the basis for healthy partnership working.
 One of the recurring barriers to a meaningful partnership is operating in ‘Silos’ and keeping information unnecessarily in the private domain.